Gluten Free Apple Spice Cupcakes

 What Type Of Apple Is Best For Baking?

 Oh, this question.
 You will find many opinions out there, but I usually recommend using any apple that you would like to eat.
-This of course comes with a disclaimer: do not select an apple that is too soft like a Red Delicious or Gala apple.
-They can lose their flavor when baked and will get too soft when baked.
+This, of course, comes with a disclaimer: do not select an apple that is too soft, like a Red Delicious or Gala apple.
+They can lose their flavor when bake,d and will get too soft when baked.

 I tend to stick to a firmer apple that is still sweet, like a Honeycrisp.
 Plus, these are the apples I grab when I just want to eat one!